 Bruce spanworm outbreaks are normally shortlived, lasting one or two consecutive years at a given location.
 Likewise, the large aspen tortrix outbreaks tend to last two to three consecutive years in a given area.
-The forest tent caterpillar outbreaks last the longest varying from three to as much as seven years at a given location.
+The forest tent caterpillar outbreaks last the longest varying from three to as many as seven years at a given location.

 Historically, these three species of defoliators have had extensive outbreaks that defoliated aspen stands across the province.
-In 2006, aspen defoliation in Alberta caused by these insect pests was scattered over an estimated area of 5.8 million hectares.
-In some aspen defoliator outbreaks in the past, more than one pest species has been involved in defoliating aspen trees; invariably forest tent caterpillar is the sole damaging agent in outbreaks.
+In 2006, aspen defoliation in Alberta caused by these insect pests was scattered over an estimated area of 5.8 million hectares and in 2013 an estimated 6.1 million hectares.
+During aspen defoliator outbreaks in the past, more than one pest species has been involved in defoliating aspen trees; typically forest tent caterpillar is the primary damaging agent in outbreaks.
 Thus, one has to know how to recognize the damage caused by each pest.

-The intent of this brochure is to keep the general public informed about these major aspen defoliators.
-For details on other insect pests that defoliate aspen either visit the Forest Pest Damage Diagnostic System in the Forest Health Website of Alberta Environment and Sustainable Resource Development at www.srd.gov.ab.ca/ or refer Hiratsuka, Langor and Crane (1995).
+For details on other insect pests that defoliate aspen either visit the Forest Pest Damage Diagnostic System in the Forest Health Website of Alberta Environment and Sustainable Resource Development at www.esrd.gov.ab.ca or refer Hiratsuka, Langor and Crane (1995).

-Distribution, host range and timing of damage
+Distribution, host range and occurrence of damge of major aspen defoliators in Alberta